Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Uniqueness Results and the Best-Response Algorithm

-\begin{remark}[Heterogeneous games] A key assumption for the uniqueness results presented in this section is the homogeneity of training efforts with respect to the communication rounds, i.e., $s_i^t$ is independent of $t$.
-However, if we consider the heterogeneous case (the original game $\Gamma_{\text{FL}}$ with strategy sets \eqref{eq:hetro_S}), the uniqueness can easily be lost.
-For instance, suppose that there exists a heterogeneous NE $s^{*}$, meaning $s^{*}$ is an NE, and there exists rounds $t_1, t_2 \in [T]$ such that $(s^{*})^{t_1} \neq (s^{*})^{t_2}$.
-Then, by the potential function \eqref{potential_func}, we can verify that $\tilde{s}^*$ (which differs from $s^*$) is also an NE of the game $\Gamma_{\text{FL}}$, where $\tilde{s}^*$ is obtained by swapping the training efforts of $s^*$ at rounds $t_1$ and $t_2$.
+\begin{remark}[Time-dependent games] A key assumption for the uniqueness results presented in this section is the stationarity of training efforts with respect to the communication rounds, \textit{i.e.}, $s_i^t$ is independent of $t$.
+However, in the time-dependent case (the original game $\Gamma_{\text{FL}}$ with strategy sets \eqref{eq_hetro_S}), uniqueness can easily be lost.
+For instance, suppose that there exists a time-dependent NE $s^{*}$ with rounds $t_1, t_2 \in [T]$ such that $(s^{*})^{t_1} \neq (s^{*})^{t_2}$.
+Then, from the potential function \eqref{potential_func}, we can verify that $\tilde{s}^*$ (which differs from $s^*$) is also an NE of the game $\Gamma_{\text{FL}}$, where $\tilde{s}^*$ is obtained by swapping the training efforts of $s^*$ at rounds $t_1$ and $t_2$.

-Although the uniqueness result does not hold, Algorithm \ref{alg_BRA} still converges in the heterogeneous case, similar to Remark \ref{rem_algo_uniq}.
-Let $s^k$ denote the outcome of iteration $k$ in Algorithm \ref{alg_BRA} adapted to $\Gamma_{\text{FL}}$.
+Although the uniqueness result does not hold, Algorithm~\ref{alg_BRA} still converges in the time-dependent case, as in Remark~\ref{rem_algo_uniq}.
+Let $s^k$ denote the outcome of iteration $k$ in Algorithm~\ref{alg_BRA} adapted to $\Gamma_{\text{FL}}$.
 Then, any cluster point of $s^k$ is an NE of $\Gamma_{\text{FL}}$. \end{remark}

+\begin{remark}[Practical calibration and interpretation] In practice, the server can calibrate $\alpha_i$, $q_i$, and $Q_i$ via device profiling, historical participation logs, or lightweight surveys.
+At the modeling level, however, we emphasize that the proposed game is a reduced-form incentive model.
+Equilibrium efforts are determined by cost--reward considerations and do not explicitly encode the full local data distribution or the detailed state of the global model.
+This decoupling is deliberate, because it preserves a transparent potential-game structure while avoiding direct access to private data statistics.

+Data-dependent effects can still be incorporated implicitly through model parameters.
+In the baseline design, $\rho_i$ is tied to relative data size, but it can also be interpreted more broadly as a contribution weight that reflects data quality or usefulness.
+Likewise, $\alpha_i$ can represent an effective participation cost, including computation, energy, and opportunity costs associated with local data value.
+One can also introduce model-state dependence by multiplying \eqref{eq_reward1} by a round-dependent factor, for example $\gamma_t=1/\sqrt{t}$, so that incentives are stronger in early rounds and weaker in later rounds.

+Therefore, the resulting NE should be interpreted as a tractable proxy for local computation rather than as a closed-form predictor of final model accuracy.
+Our theory characterizes how incentives shift equilibrium effort.
+The induced reward--performance relation is then assessed empirically in Section~\ref{sec_numrical}.
+Developing fully data-aware reward rules remains a natural extension (see Section~\ref{sec_conclusions}). \end{remark}

-\section{Numerical experiments}
+\section{Numerical Experiments}